MathiasPnt/FitMyData/README.md

 # FitMyData
-Efficient and versatile toolbox for analysis of time-tagged measurements and spectrums.
+Efficient and versatile toolbox for analysis of time-tagged measurements (g2 and HOM), micro-cavities (reflectivity spectrum) and emission (PL).

+The objective is to have a tool to quickly analyse data in the lab.
+It is not meant to cover all possible possibilities, but we would like this software to be as general as possible.

+What has been implemented so far:
+1) Lifetime for exciton (cosine with exp decay) and trion (exp decay)
+2) HOM
+3) g2
+4) Reflectivity spectrum
+5) photoluminescence spectrum

+This code comes with a build in software using streamlit.
+To run the code >>> streamlit run app_FitMyData.py in your terminal.

+To help me improve this toolbox + software:
+!!!DO NOT PUSH OR COMMIT TO MAIN!!!
-Please create a branch with your _FirstnameLastname for any modifications.
-All push request should be adding a reasonably small thing to only one of the files.
+1) Please create a branch with your _FirstnameLastname for any modifications.
+2) All push should be adding a reasonably small feature to only one of the files.